 The difference between CeFi and DeFi until now has been what is largely considered a paradoxical dilemma.
-With Findora, we have created a public blockchain intermediary through which private and discrete blockchains can interact with each other (interoperability), achieving what many had previously thought impossible.
+With Findora, we have created a public blockchain intermediary through which discrete blockchains can interact with each other (interoperability), achieving what many had previously thought impossible.

-What this means is that Findora is a network which enables the development of applications, decentralized applications, and cryptographic tokens / transactions that are simultaneously both transparently verifiable, yet also confidential and private to any degree that the user sees fit.
+What this means is that Findora is a network which enables the development of applications, decentralized applications, and cryptographic tokens / transactions that are simultaneously both transparently verifiable, yet also confidential to any degree that the user sees fit.

 At the Findora Foundation, we have achieved the seemingly impossible with our open financial network which includes the latest advanced technologies such as Zero Knowledge proofs (SNARKs, ZK-Rollups and more), many of which are completely original and created in-house.
 Furthermore, all Findora code is completely original and built from the ground up to ensure the highest performance and the utmost level of security.